 - Helping educate the public about digestive diseases and the need for research.

 - Enhancing liaison with government, civil servants, members of parliament and other opinion formers about the importance of practice and research in gastroenterology.

-- Liaising with the Digestive Disorders Foundation in their efforts to encourage funding for research and in patient education activities.
+- Liaising with Core in their efforts to encourage funding for research and in patient education activities.